 - Chane the Network to GSM/WCDMA Auto

-If you get the error “Connection Problem or Invalid MMI Code” on your smartphone it can be very annoying.
+If you get the error “Connection Problem or Invalid MMI Code” on your smartphone it can no doubt be very annoying.

-The first step is to restart the phone to see if the error clears.
+The first step is to restart the smartphone to see if the error clears.

 Next, try to clear out old mobile data and the cache which sometimes fixes the problem.

-If you are using a dual sim card smartphone disabling the one not currently being used can also get the phone working properly again.
+If you are using a dual sim card smartphone disabling the one not currently being used can also get the phone working properly again in some cases.

 And lastly, changing the phone’s network band can also be a solution.